Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Colour Harmony:**

-  - Colour Scheme: The color scheme, including shades of green (#404e4c), white, and shades of yellow (rgba(233, 180, 82, 0.997)), creates a visually pleasing and harmonious design, enhancing readability and brand identity.
+  - Colour Scheme: The colour scheme, including shades of green (#404e4c), white, and shades of yellow (rgba(233, 180, 82, 0.997)), creates a visually pleasing and harmonious design, enhancing readability and brand identity.

 - **Responsive Scaling:**